henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Webassembly-dotnet-8-hello-world/index.md

 I made the `WasmSingleFileBundle` conditional so that `dotnet build` + `dotnet run` still work out of the box, but with no single file WASM.

-If you want single file wasm you'll only need to get and "install" the WebAssembly WASI SDK and set the environment variable if you want single file WASM.
+If you are using the code in my repository and want single file wasm then you'll have to:

+1. Get and "install" the WebAssembly WASI SDK
+2. Set the environment variable `WASI_SDK_PATH`

 ## Summary and observations